Pyotr Ilyich Tchaikovsky–Violin Concerto in D, Op. 35-1. Allegro Moderato

 Grandparents are special people.

 That’s how I remember them – both born in St. Petersburg who came to America independent of the other.
-My grandmother had been an opera singer in Russia.
+My grandmother wanted to be an opera singer as a young girl, but her ambitions were before history allowed this to be possible.
 I remember her as short and plump, with watery blue eyes and blond hair.
 Her cheek-bones were so high and chiseled that when she laughed, I could only see the slant of her eyes.
 She was a great cook and whenever I went to visit her, she’d prepare for me my favorite dish, warm blintzes, Russian-style crêpes, filled with raspberry or apricot jam.
 She loved to sing in Russian and I remember the small apartment was always filled with music.
-The foreign sounds from Boris Godunov took over the entire space.
+The foreign sounds from Eugene Onegin and Boris Godunov took over the entire space.
 Between the sweet smells and music, my grandparents’ home was a wonder to me.

 My grandfather was a great storyteller and I was his most enthusiastic listener.
-I loved to hear his stories about Russia, especially those about his father who would take his ladder and his youngest child of 11, my grandfater, to the churches in St. Petersburg.
-Together, they’d restore the ceilings in the Peter and Paul Cathedral, the jeweled icons in St. Isaac’s Cathedral, and the gilded domes of the Cathedral of the Resurrection.
+I loved to hear his stories about Russia, especially those about his father who would take his ladder and his youngest of eleven children, my grandfater, to the churches in St. Petersburg.
+Together, they’d restore the ceilings in the Peter and Paul Cathedral, the jeweled icons in St. Isaac’s Cathedral, and the gilded onion-domes of the Cathedral of the Resurrection.

 The role of Fate has always fascinated me and my interest about Destiny and Chance started with one of my grandfather’s stories: